Denied Enbridge pipeline rebuild sparks rift among councillors | CBC News

 "Which is why," he said, "we have these independent regulatory bodies in the first place."

-Kent Elson, who worked on an intervention to OEB for Environment Defence, an NGO, has applauded the decision and the City of Ottawa's work to ensure development aligns with effective policy.
+Kent Elson, who worked on an intervention to OEB for Environment Defence, has applauded the decision and the city's work to ensure development aligns with effective policy.

 "The pipeline's leave-to-construct being turned down, that was not something that you would have seen five years ago," he said.